 Alternative energy sources you probably haven’t heard of

 People everywhere are looking for new energy ideas to help them make energy-smart decisions for the future.
-Here at EDF Energy, we believe in renewable energy and changing the attitudes and practices about the way people generate and use energy.
+Here at EDF Energy, we believe in renewable energy and changing the attitudes and practices about how people generate and use energy.
 Central to this is the discovery and development of alternative energy sources.
 Here are some of the fascinating ways energy is being generated across the globe – and even outside it.

 1. Solar wind